1c-syntax/bsl-language-server/docs/en/diagnostics/CurrentRowAccess.md

 Accessing properties or methods via `CurrentRow` of a dynamic list triggers a database object read per row.
 Use `CurrentData` instead, which works with already-fetched row data.

+The diagnostic only fires for form tables displaying a dynamic list (type `TableForm.DynamicList`).
+Tables over tabular sections, value trees and other form data do not touch the database when accessing `CurrentRow` — no diagnostic is reported there.

 ## Examples

 ### Incorrect